nathanieldchu/ubuild_CCF/index.md

   block: hero-2
   headline: 'a new generation of <strong>sustainable</strong> cultured foods '
   content: Using culinary tradition and modern microbiology, we are crafting exceptional
-    foods that bring new and familiar flavors with dramatically smaller ecological footprints.
+    foods that offer new and familiar flavors with dramatically smaller ecological footprints.
   cta:
     enabled: true